-abortion (including medical or D&E) abortion, D&C, ever medically necessary?
+Q Is feticide (including medication abortion, D&C, or D&E) ever medically necessary?

-Elective induced abortions (performed purely for family planning) are medically unnecessary, because of their elective nature (Figure 1).
-However, maternal-fetal separation may be offered ethically in circumstances of maternal life or health endangerment, if that threat is proportional to the peril faced by the fetus or neonate at birth.
+Elective abortions (performed purely for family planning) are medically unnecessary because of their elective nature (Figure 1).
+However, maternal-fetal separation may be offered ethically in circumstances of maternal life or health endangerment, if that threat is proportional to the peril faced by the neonate at birth.